Introduction (Note: this section of the website is currently undergoing updating; please forgive any confusion as you read down!)

 Sexual health is as integral a part of overall health as mental, physical, social, psychological, and spiritual health, and is becoming better accepted as a fundamental part of healthcare.
-It is therefore essential to understand and address sexual dysfunction, normal changes to sexual function throughout the lifespan, and health related sexual sequelae.
+It is therefore essential to understand and address normal changes to sexual function throughout the lifespan, sexual dysfunction, and health related sexual sequelae.

 The World Health Organization (WHO) defines sexuality as “a central aspect of being human throughout life, [encompassing] sex, gender identities and roles, sexual orientation, eroticism, pleasure, intimacy and reproduction….
 Sexuality is influenced by the interaction of biological, psychological, social, economic, political, cultural, legal, historical, religious and spiritual factors.”
 1